timetag/timetag.github.io/docs/advanced.rst

 Remote methods provided in ETA Backend
 -------------------------------------

-It is not recommened to remotelly call the functions provided by the ``eta`` object in the Embedded Python environment directly, althogh it is possible to do so.
+It is not recommened to remotelly call the functions provided by the ``eta`` object in the Embedded Python environment directly, because they are not designed for remote calling and the returned value will not be streamed back to caller's side.

 There are three special functions that is provided for remote controlling ETA Backend.
 All these methods bundles a set of internal functions that first updates the recipe on ETA Backend to the uploaded one,  perform the requested actions, and then send the updated main table as responses.
 Usually there is no extra response unless there is error in the recipe or there are user-defined ``eta.send()`` in the embedded Python code.